 - ensures that parent/carers’ views are heard and understood

-- make sure that parent/carers understand their rights, roles and responsibilities, including legislation and local policy and processes
+- makes sure that parent/carers understand their rights, roles and responsibilities, including legislation and local policy and processes

-- support parents, children or young people with SEND to understand and contribute to support plans.
+- supports parents, children or young people with SEND to understand and contribute to support plans

 - works with staff and governing bodies in schools and a range of other settings, as well as across the Local Authority and other agencies, to develop parent and young person friendly policies and partnership working with parent/carers